A Review of Deep Reinforcement Learning for Smart Building Energy Management: Introduction

 \section{Introduction}

-Buildings account for a large portion of total energy consumption and total carbon emission in the world\cite{Hu2019}\cite{Hu2018}.
-For example, global buildings consumed 30\% of total energy and generated 28\% of total carbon emission in 2018\cite{Global2019}.
-Moreover, the energy demand of buildings is expected to increase by 50\% in the next 30 years\cite{Sharma2019}.
-Under the above background, smart buildings have received more and more attention in recent years, which can provide sustainable, economical and comfortable operation environments for occupants using many advanced technologies, e.g., Internet of Things (IoT), cloud computing, machine learning and big data analytics\cite{QOLOMANY2019,Minoli2017,Zhangxiangyu2017}.
-To support the above features, smart building energy management (SBEM) is of great importance\cite{Feng2020}.
-To be specific, by intelligently scheduling building energy systems, the optimal tradeoff between energy consumption, carbon emission, energy cost, and user comfort can be achieved\cite{Yangbin2020,WangF2018,Pallante2020,Ahmad2020,ZhangRufeng2020,Gao2020}.
+Buildings account for a large portion of total energy consumption and total carbon emission in the world\cite{Hu2019,Hu2018,Park2019,Dong2020,Haghi2019}.
+For example, global buildings consumed 30\% of total energy and generated 28\% of total carbon emission in 2019\cite{Global2020}.
+Moreover, the energy demand of buildings is expected to increase by 50\% in the next 30 years\cite{Sharma2019}\cite{Zhou2018}.
+Under the above background, smart buildings have received more and more attention in recent years, which can provide sustainable, economical, and comfortable operational environments for occupants using many advanced technologies, e.g., Internet of Things (IoT), cloud computing, machine learning, and big data analytics\cite{QOLOMANY2019,Minoli2017,Zhangxiangyu2017}.
+For supporting the above features, it is significant and urgent to develop novel smart building energy management (SBEM) technologies\cite{Feng2020}, which can implement the optimal tradeoff among energy consumption, carbon emission, energy cost, and user comfort\cite{Yangbin2020,WangF2018,Pallante2020,Ahmad2020,ZhangRufeng2020,Gao2020} by intelligently scheduling building energy systems.